-Unfortunately, it’s often not until you’re pregnant or have a baby that you find out that the cost of giving birth in American is outrageous!
+Unfortunately, it’s often not until you’re pregnant or have a baby that you find out that the cost of giving birth in America is outrageous!
 It has nearly tripled in less than a generation and continues to rise.
-Even with insurance, you’ll could end up paying thousands.
-Plus, you’ll get nickled and dimed for every piece of gauze and Ibuprofen tablet while you’re in the hospital.
+Even with insurance, you could end up paying thousands.
+Plus, you’ll get nickeled and dimed for every piece of gauze and Ibuprofen tablet while you’re in the hospital.

 Of course, there are some cases where it is truly medically necessary.
 However, of the 33% of births that end in c-section, more than half are preventable.
-The good news is, if you prepare for a natural birth throughout your pregnancy, you can significantly improve your chances.
+The good news is that if you prepare for a natural birth throughout your pregnancy, you can significantly improve your chances.
 Up to 98% of low-risk moms could have an unmedicated birth if they so desired.
 (As an author and advocate for women’s choices in birth, I’m thankful that we have the options we do in this country.
-If you’ve researched your options and want an epidural, or genuinely need a c-section, the consideration of cost should not stop you from needed medical intervention.)
+If you’ve researched your options and want an epidural or genuinely need a c-section, the consideration of cost should not stop you from needing medical intervention.)

 If you’re expecting or hoping to be soon, I encourage you to research and consider all of your options for childbirth.
 If you do decide on natural birth, saving money will be one of the many benefits you enjoy.